FuturesJS/FuturesJS/README.markdown

 Futures.anywhereify(providers, consumers) / Futures.futurify()
 ---------------

-** Not Implemented Yet**
+Though certainly not the first to come up with the idea, this is named after the Twitter Anywhere API, which is perhaps the first well-known implementation of async-method queueing.

-Though certainly not the first to come up with the idea, this is named after the Twitter Anywhere API, which is perhaps the first well-known implementation of async-method queing.
 Plus, I don't know what else to call it.

     var Contacts = Futures.anywhereify({
       // Providers must be promisables